While the Services tool window displays output of your queries, the data editor displays data of a database object as is.

 Filter table data with a query

-In the Filter Criteria field, type your query.
-The query syntax is the same as in the
+In the WHERE and ORDER BY fields, type your query.
+The query syntax is the same as in

 You can use SQL wildcards within the